 The band ended their first set with a tribute to Tom Petty & The Heartbreakers with their version of American Girl graced by a storming Kershaw guitar solo.
 The whole band was greeted by a huge crowd reaction for this epic performance and when I told Steve later that it brought a tear to my eye, he said: ‘Was it that bad?’

 But there was more!
 Good Intentions another of those Eggsian songs that should be headed to Number One with a bullet in the U.S. Billboard Chart, kicked the last set of the night with the entire band singing the chorus betwixt and between more fiery guitar.

-‘Here is a new song that will be on our new CD, a lively country rocker,’ explained Steve, launching into Don’t Kick My Head Around while It’s No Good was apparently ‘All about stalking.
+‘Here is a new song that will be on our new CD, a lively country rocker,’ explained Steve, launching into Don’t Kick My Heart Around while It’s No Good was apparently ‘All about stalking.
 Nothing wrong with a bit of stalking on a Saturday night’ he proclaimed amidst much laughter from the Cavernites.

 Jon’s echoing guitar a la Link Wray would be an ideal soundtrack for a Western movie and Mark’s drums also galloped along with an appropriately pounding beat.
 As the band heated up so did Jon’s Fender.
 Always careful never to over- blow and ever ready to complement the song, when finally set loose on a solo, his playing is inspirational.
 Or should I say sensational.
 His high speed solo on The Apartment Song displayed a flying finger technique that would surely blow away most heavy metal heroes.